Our Program

 “Saplings”

-Our Early Education program seeks to cultivate students’ natural curiosity and wonder about the world around them.
+Our Early Education Saplings Program (Jr. K- K) seeks to cultivate students’ natural curiosity and wonder about the world around them.
 Students in our early education program are prepared with attentive listening, hands on projects, and outdoor nature study.
 They develop the building blocks of reading and writing through phonemic awareness and practicing the early stages of handwriting.
 During a typical school day students will practice recitation including scripture memory, hymns, folk songs and memory chants.

 “Little Oaks, Cedar, Cypress”